Gin-Quin/fartest/README.md

 })
 ```

-## Test asynchronous functions
+### Test asynchronous functions

-Declare your main test functions as `async` and just use `await` anywhere an asynchronous function is used.
+Because your main test functions is declared as `async` you can just use `await` anywhere you need it.

 ## Running multiple tests